cthoyt/cthoyt.github.io/_posts/2021-01-17-organization-organization.md

    about ontologies is that properties can actually be the subject of relationships that describe how they work using "meta-properties" 🤯.

+If you've got any suggestions for improving this tutorial, feel free to get in touch with me (contact information at the bottom of this post) or make a PR to this page directly on GitHub!

 ## Step 2: Research Organization Registry

 The [Research Organization Registry (ROR)](https://ror.org) is an organization dedicated to assigning unique identifiers